Outdoor ice skating in southern Maine

 477 Greely Road Extension, Cumberland

 Knights Pond Preserve, located less than a mile from the town centers of Cumberland and North Yarmouth, includes the shoreline of a 46-acre shallow pond—a popular place for ice skating—and a network of six trails.
 From Route 9 in Cumberland Center, turn west onto Greely Road Extension and the entrances will be at the end of the end.
-Here’s a map from the Royal River Conservation Trust: Knight’sPond_Preserve_small (rrct.org)
+Here’s a map from the Royal River Conservation Trust: rrct.org/locations/knights-pond-preserve

 Brunswick Mall Rink